Long-bodied Cellar Spiders

 Unlike species that expend their webs and then make new ones, or clean their webs to reuse them, cellar spiders will continue to layer additional, new webs on top of their old ones.
 As a result, the webs can build up in excessive volume in a somewhat short period of time, creating a noticeable cobweb appearance in the home or building.

+Historically, cellar spiders do not bite humans and, therefore, do not pose a health threat.
 Long-bodied cellar spiders are considered nuisance pests, probably more so because of their vast webs being an eyesore in homes and commercial buildings.
-Historically, cellar spiders are not known to bite humans and, therefore, do not pose a health threat.

 Long-bodied cellar spiders are not proven to be venomous.
 There is a myth that their venom is one of the deadliest, and that their short fangs keep them from injecting this fatal venom into humans.
 However, there is no research proving this statement to be true.